The best free VPN service

 5. Hotspot Shield Free

-A promising VPN tool, but the ads and toolbars are overbearing
+A promising VPN, but the ads and toolbars can be overbearing

 It's been around for a while and has something of a mixed reputation: Hotspot Shield is a cracking free VPN, but suffers some pretty heavy drawbacks that are required to contribute to its upkeep.

-However, Hotspot Shield dev Anchorfree has recently made steps to improve its service to free users.
-While you'll have to put up with a decent number of ads and frequent pleading to upgrade to its Elite version, some of the more insidious aspects – browser toolbars, page-injected advertising – are on the outs.
+However, Hotspot Shield developer Anchorfree has recently made steps to improve its service to free users.
+While you'll have to put up with a decent number of ads and frequent pleading to upgrade to the Elite version, some of the more insidious aspects – browser toolbars, page-injected advertising – have been shown the door.

 While it's quick, easy to install and available in a neat Chrome extension version, we still struggle to recommend Hotspot Shield Free fully.
 There's a 750MB data cap per day, a single USA output locale, and access to many video streaming sites is hidden behind the paid Elite subscription.